mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/index.md

 There are two ways to create a `RegExp` object: a _literal notation_ and a _constructor_.

-- **The literal notation** takes a pattern between two slashes and optional flags after the second slash.
+- The _literal notation_ takes a pattern between two slashes, followed by optional flags, after the second slash.
-- **The constructor function** takes either a string or a `RegExp` Object as first parameter and a string of optional flags as second parameter.
+- The _constructor function_ takes either a string or a `RegExp` object as its first parameter and a string of optional flags as its second parameter.

 The following three expressions create the same regular expression object: